How Everything Started

 - 1% of our profits to be donated to First Nations land defender organizations

-- 50% discount to all workshops and courses for First Nations peoples.
+- 50% discount to all Online workshops for BIPOC students

 - Hosting more events and screenings: educating citizens about the reality of the situation.